Pattie Gonia: Media coverage

-In December 2018, Wiley was interviewed by REI alongside the release of his first music video as Pattie Gonia.
+In December 2018, Wiley was interviewed by REI, an outdoor clothing company, alongside the release of his first music video as Pattie Gonia.
 In November 2019, Pattie Gonia was the subject of a REI documentary titled "Dear Mother Nature".
 It was accompanied by a shorter, 3-minute spoken word poem video titled "Everything to Lose".
 Pattie Gonia later produced a video with BBC News about the activist's work in March 2020.

 Pattie Gonia attracted media attention for attending the January 2019 Outdoor Retailer trade show in all-white drag.

 In October 2022, Pattie Gonia was the subject of media coverage for their Halloween costume, where they dressed as climate change.
 They have previously designed other outfits in support of climate causes and awareness, such as a dress and wigs made of recycled trash, for their TikTok and Instagram content.

+In 2023, Pattie Gonia released "Won't Give Up" with famed cellist Yo-Yo Ma, and Indigenous trans musician Quinn Christopherson.
+The music video was filmed in Kenai Fjords National Park as a tribute to Exit Glacier, a melting glacier in Alaska which was once a hundred feet tall.

+In 2024, an image of Pattie Gonia standing with Kamala Harris at a pride event in 2022 was used in an advertisement for the Donald Trump 2024 presidential campaign.
+The commercial used transgender people to attack Harris, stating that “Kamala is for they/them, President Trump is for you.”
+The ad criticized Harris's statements that all people should be allowed gender-affirming healthcare, including inmates.
+Pattie Gonia responded to the ad on social media, noting that the Trump campaign did not have permission to use the image and directing followers to a fundraiser for two LGBTQ advocacy groups.

+Also in 2024, Pattie toured with her show, SAVE HER!
+An Environmental Drag show.
+The show visited a number of cities across the U.S.

+Pattie Gonia continues to be featured in news outlets for her work, including features by the Associated Press, Bloomberg, and the Washington Post.

 Personal life

 Pattie Gonia uses she/they pronouns when in drag and while out of drag Wyn Wiley uses he/they pronouns.
 Wiley identifies as a gay male.
+He lives in Oregon.